 Starting cognitive behavioral therapy

 Call True Recovery to take advantage of CBT for addiction treatment today.
-We are an intensive outpatient treatment program (IOP) that not only provides our clients with CBT but also a range of additional therapies and treatments that can work in conjunction with it.
+We offer a full continuum of care that not only provides our clients with CBT but also a range of additional therapies and treatments that can work in conjunction with it.

-In addition, we also offer options such as structured sober living and the ability to bring one’s pet with them to therapy.
+In addition, we can connect you with options for highly structured sober living programs and the ability to bring one’s pet with them to therapy.
 For more information about cognitive behavioral therapy for substance abuse as well as our other addiction recovery services, contact us at any time at (866) 399-6528, 24 hours a day, to speak with an admissions counselor.
 You can also reach us through our contact form.